You’ve probably heard your parents say it many times: Nothing in this life is free. If something’s sold at no cost, it might be too good to be true.

 No, the MOOP isn’t that horrendous monster who lived under your childhood bed, but it can be just as frightening.
 The maximum-out-of-pocket limit, or MOOP, is the point where beneficiary spending is capped and the insurer begins covering all medical expenses in full.

 In 2011, CMS began requiring all MA plans to have an out-of-pocket limit no higher than $6,700 annually, and a recommended limit of $3,400 or lower for in-network services.
 But insurers like to play it closer to the edge.
-The average MOOP for those enrolled in MAPDs in 2017 is $5,219, up $906 from 2011.
+The average MOOP for those enrolled in MAPDs in 2017 was $5,219, up $906 from 2011.
 More than one-third of all enrollees in MAPDs in 2017 (36 percent) were in plans with limits at the maximum.

 Keep in mind, these limits don’t include expenses for prescription drugs covered under Part D, which have a separate catastrophic cap ($4,950 in 2017).
 They also won’t cover over-the-counter medications or services that aren’t part of the plan, such as dental or vision care.